bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

     (...to install the dashboard *without* the `W0CHP` custom CSS)

+5. Important: You **must** run the aforementioned commands with the exact syntax.
+Note the spaces and extra `--` (dashes), etc.
+   Otherwise, the commands will fail.

 ## Updating `W0CHP-PiStar-Dash`

 Once you install `W0CHP-PiStar-Dash`, it will automatically be kept up-to-date